python-telegrambots/custom-telegrambots/README.md

 You can use `@context.continue_with_this_message` decorator inside your handler.

 It's much likely similar to `@dp.register_message_handler`, except it takes one more parameter before filter.
-And it's a `key_resolver`.
+And it's a `keys`.

 Key resolver helps us know "what should we track?" in this case it's user's id from message.